mila0411/Double-loop-networks/Dataset/README.md

 When you write a paper using this dataset, please refer to the paper.

-Generation and Analysis of Optimal Double-Loop Circulant Networks Dataset
+Generation and Analysis of Optimal Double-Loop Circulant Networks

 by Emilia A. Monakhova and Oleg G. Monakhov

-(submitted to conference SibDATA-2023, 18.07.2023)
+(in press)